 Subjectivism is the antithesis of objectivism.
 It claims that our perception is our reality and that it is dependent entirely on how we experience it.
 It is similar to metaphysical relativism and idealism and since it is about how we experience our world, then it is a form of empiricism.
 Idealism says that the only things that exist are ideas and thoughts, and we can’t be certain that external reality exists.
 This contrasts with realism which is a form of objectivism that emphasizes a reality that is independent of our perception.

 Relativism is a philosophical doctrine that at the very least says that all things are dependent upon a point of view or framework and that no one point of view or framework should take precedence over another.
 When we use the word relative, we don’t use it in the strict sense, such as the definition suggests, and is thus called soft relativism.
-Subjective relativism, a form of cognitivism, is when things can be objectively true relative to you but not universally true which can be put as “what is true for you is not for me.”
+Subjective relativism is when things can be true or false relative to you but not universally true or false which can be put as “what is true for you is not for me.”

 Determinism is the philosophical idea that given an initial state of the universe that only one path of events is physically possible, which means every state is predetermined by a prior cause.
 Indeterminism is the idea that things are not caused or not caused deterministically.
 When science models phenomena, especially in quantum physics, events are determined in probabilistic terms.